Boost your ability to win more contracts: the benefits of contract negotiation automation

 From a formal point of view, contract negotiation is the process of discussing and compromising terms and conditions to reach a final agreement between parties involved in a transaction.
 In fact, if we were to depict the entire process in a few words, it’s all about risks and revenues.

 To avoid leaving resources on the table, pay close attention to the asks of your partner.
 The major aim of negotiation is to make a deal that benefits both.
 If you get your partner to accept your view of the situation, then you can influence the amount of risk involved.

-Another point is to improve the process itself: avoid time-consuming processes with a potential for interruption.
-Meet your counterpart’s needs and desires by working on a contract in real-time by omitting time, geographical, language or cultural gaps.
+Another point is to improve the process itself: avoid time-consuming processes with a potential for the interruption.
+Meet your counterpart’s needs and desires by working on a contract, during your contract negotiation process, in real-time by omitting time, geographical, language, or cultural gaps.

 Feedback is when a client asks you to push back on certain terms.
 It may sound like “Sorry, we have to agree on that with our lawyer”, or “We need some time to consider the terms”.
 That time your customer takes to consider the terms is actually the time they’re preparing valuable feedback for you.
-So each time a point raises questions for your customers, it may your terms going beyond an acceptable standard.
-It’s a good indication that something may need to change.
-But at the same time, any change can bear heavily on your business, because the actual aim is to reach an agreement in as short a time as possible.
+So each time a point raises questions for your customers, it’s a good indication that something may need to change.
+But at the same time, any change can bear heavily on your business because the actual aim is to reach an agreement and receive the benefits of negotiation in as short a time as possible.

 Make your contract data-driven

 How to propose changes?
 Ask your partners what exactly isn’t working for them.
 Here are some common reasons for requested changes:

 - Limits on obligations

 - Possible risks

 - Not understanding what that particular line means